lawrencegorris/PHP-CRUD/README.md

 - Research CRUD
 - Setup database of randomly created school
 - Create a connection to the database

+### TO DO 22/06/2021
+- Finish MVC model
+- Able to put content from form to database
+- Show database content on screen

 ### Doubts, worries, questions:
 - Afraid to ask questions when in help...due to anxiety hehe.
 Need to work on that